historic-trails/website/sites/ocate-creek-crossing-in-mora-county.md

 {% include figure.html
   class="img-center"
   width="75%"
   caption='*Leaving Ocate* by American painter Peggy Immel.
 The painting depicts a peaceful scene of a farm at the foothills of the neighboring mountains.
-Farms like these are the most common form of residential infrastructure in the area, as most residents of Ocate were either sheep or cattle farmers.' image-url="ocate-creek-crossing-paint.jpg" source-url="https://peggyimmel.com/?keyvalue=6127&page=ViewCollection&subkeyvalue=15754&startrec=1&displayperpage=9999&displayhorz=1"
+Farms like these are the most common form of residential infrastructure in the area, along with the native adobes, as most residents of Ocate were either sheep or cattle farmers.' image-url="ocate-creek-crossing-paint.jpg" source-url="https://peggyimmel.com/?keyvalue=6127&page=ViewCollection&subkeyvalue=15754&startrec=1&displayperpage=9999&displayhorz=1"
 %}